The Bankrate promise

 For example, suppose a utility company places a lien on a house for an unpaid bill and decides to force a foreclosure to collect the debt.
 In that case, the utility company must pay the property’s mortgage until it sells.

 Even after the owner sells the property, the mortgage company gets paid first, possibly leaving the utility company with nothing to reclaim.
 For this reason, most creditors prefer waiting until the homeowner decides to sell the property and take payment at the closing table.
 Tax liens, however, are an exception to this.
 The IRS can, and does, seize the assets of taxpayers who ignore tax liens placed on their property.

 How do you remove a lien from your property?

 The simplest way to remove a property lien is to pay the debt in full or negotiate with the lienholder for more favorable terms.
 After receiving the payment for the debt, the lienholder should apply to local authorities to remove it.
 Homeowners should keep meticulous records of the payments and verify that the lien no longer exists.

-Homeowners who believe the lien is not valid can seek a court order to remove the lien.
-A judge has the ability to issue a court order if the homeowner has proof that the lien is unlawful or that he paid back all of the money owed.
+Property owners who believe the lien is invalid can seek a court order to remove the lien.
+A judge can issue a court order if the homeowner has proof that the lien is unlawful or that he paid back all of the money owed.

 In some states, liens are valid for a specific time unless the lienholder applies to extend the lien.
 This time varies by state and type of lien, but it often ranges anywhere from 90 days to 10 years.
 If the lienholder waits too long, the lien may expire, leaving the lienholder unable to collect the money.

 Most people have voluntary liens on their property in the form of a mortgage.
 However, dealing with an involuntary lien can be a big headache because it limits what you can do with your home.
 In the worst case, you could lose your home, making it important to deal with these liens as soon as possible.